Battle of Numistro: Antecedents

-The battle
+Battle

 According to Livy, the fight started early in the morning.
 Marcellus put his "I Legion" and "Right Alae Sociorum" in the front line.
 During the combat both units were relieved by the "III Legion" and "Left Alae".
 Punic forces described by Livy included Balearic slingers and Spanish infantry, as well as elephants.
 The battle lasted one day but after a hard fight the result was inconclusive, since it ended due to nightfall, with Hannibal retreating to Apulia the next day.
-Though Goldsworthy counts it as a marginal Roman victory.
+Adrian Goldsworthy in 2004 counted it as a marginal Roman victory.
 Marcellus left his injured soldiers at the town to recover and followed Hannibal to hunt him in that territory, having minor engagements until the end of that year's campaign.
-Frontinus tells that the battle was won by Hannibal thanks to the surrounding terrain.
+Frontinus said that Hannibal won the battle because he defended his flank with hollows and precipitous roads.
+Hans Delbrück in 1920 called the battle a Carthaginian victory.

-Both generals met again in battle the following year in Canusium.
+Both generals met again in battle the following year at Canusium.
 Numistro and Canusium were probably separated in time by no more than six months, as the former happened during the last period of the 210 BC consulship while the latter was in the early months of 209 BC.